The Chicago Bar Foundation Sun-Times Public Interest Law Fellowship Program - CALL FOR APPLICATIONS

 Through this program, the CBF ultimately will provide loan repayment assistance to 50 outstanding legal aid and public interest lawyers over a ten-year period.
 One Fellowship each year may be awarded to a legal aid attorney who serves Illinois residents outside of Cook County.

-The application deadline for the 2012 Sun-Times Fellowship is Thursday, July 12, 2012.
-Application materials are available at www.chicagobarfoundation.org.
+The application deadline for the 2013 Sun-Times Fellowship is Friday, July 19, 2013.
+Application materials are attached and also available at www.chicagobarfoundation.org.
 Please contact Ryanne Easley at (312)554-1247 or email@example.com with any questions.

 Please note that a recipient of The CBF Anderson Public Interest Law Fellowship is not eligible to receive The CBF Chicago Sun-Times Public Interest Law Fellowship, and vice versa.